The Bee Space: Arts and Agriculture

 This is a collection of articles written for a local newspaper, oriented toward the general public, written around 2007.
 It contains some generalized beekeeping themes intersecting with human behavior and the arts.

-The modern “artist” contends with this kind of relationship as well, often being the proverbial waiter (holding a “day job”) in order to carve out a nightly “gig” contributing to more ethereal aspirations.
-The same is true for this author, who for over twenty years inhabited the halls of academia in order in “retirement” to trod the boards of local community theaters and write for this newspaper.
+The modern “artist” contends with this situation as well, often being the proverbial waiter (holding a “day job”) in order to carve out a nightly “gig” contributing to more ethereal aspirations.
+The same is true for this author, who inhabited the halls of academia, and whenever possible and in “retirement” trod the boards of local community theaters and penned columns for local newspapers.

 Here are a few words about myself.
 I graduated from the University of Texas at Austin in Zoology in 1964.
 Two years in the Peace Corps (Ecuador) was followed by a stint in the U.S. Navy.
-Draftable folks got no reprieve by being ex-Peace Corps Volunteers in 1967.
-While pursuing a graduate degree in Latin American Geography at the University of Georgia, I was overtaken by a severe case of “honey bee fever,” and enrolled in the study of insects (entomology).
-After earning a Ph.D., I became a faculty member at The Ohio State University and then the University of Florida, until retiring from the formal academic life in 2001.
-While at UF I became an innovator in the new electronic (digital) medium and my writings can also be seen on the World Wide Web in several other locations https://beekeep.info , as can my acting resumé.
-I still retain the title of specialist in honey bee culture and management and my activities and writings are cataloged in different publications, including, the monthly Apis newsletter and Bee Culture, one of two major U.S. beekeeping magazines, in continuous publication since the 1860s.
+Folks in this voluntary service got no reprieve in 1967 as the Vietnam conflict raged.
+Subsequently, while pursuing a graduate degree in Latin American Geography at the University of Georgia, I was overtaken by a severe case of “honey bee fever,” and enrolled in the study of insects (entomology).
+After earning a Ph.D., I became a faculty member at The Ohio State University and then the University of Florida for twenty years, until retiring from the formal academic life in 2001.

 Certainly honey bees and the arts go back a long way.
 Many call honey bee management an art.
 There is in fact a great lack of specific scientific information on the insect scientists call Apis mellifera, even though it is one of the most studied organisms.
 All bee culture is local, based on a specific geography, the reason one can ask the same question to a number of beekeepers and get quite different answers.
 This means that the better human honey bee manager is really more an artist, having to “think like a honey bee colony,” painting a picture using the best knowledge available from a variety of disciplines like soil science, botany, nutrition in order to get the maximum effort (production) from one’s insect charges.